Disclosure: This hike was provided free of charge; all opinions are my own.

 In the hills above Thousands Oaks, there is a fantastic property known as Saddlerock Ranch.
-This area has animals, rocks, cave paintings and vineyards and you can access it via safari car or on foot.
-I did the safari version previously which you can read about here, so I decided to connect with Malibu Wine Hikes and do the hike version as well.
-The hike is amazing as it is slower and you get to spend more time with the animals, including a giraffe named Stanely, read all about it below.
+This area has animals, rocks, cave paintings, and vineyards, and you can access it via safari car or on foot.
+I did the safari version previously, which you can read about here, so I decided to connect with Malibu Wine Hikes and do the hike version as well.
+The hike is fantastic as it is slower, and you get to spend more time with the animals, including a giraffe named Stanely, read all about it below.

 - Book tours here

 - The main tour with giraffe is $65

 - 2.5 miles

 - This information is from my visit in 2017